batanoffs/Mini-finance-app/README.md

 [Mini Finance Innovations](https://batanoffs.github.io/mini-finance/) is a finance web application project.
 The goal is to simulate online banking by generating online virtual cards for new users, enabling account top-ups via the user's debit card, adding friends, facilitating transactions between users, and maintaining transaction history.
 The main focus of this project is to practice REST, React, React-router, ES6 features, CSS/CSS modules, and responsive design.

 Notes
-- Please consider that Backendless requests are **limited** for free tier and will shut down the server for a day
+- Please consider that Backendless requests are **limited** for free tier and will shut down the server for a day after the limit is reached

 ## Table of content